nfet/antonio-lagnada-resume/index.md

 ### EG Loyalty (Apr 2019 to May 2021)

->An senior member of multiple pods responsible for the architecture, design, development and support of EG Loyalty enabling travel to Expedia Partners.
+>An senior member of a team with multiple pods responsible for the architecture, design, development and support of EG Loyalty enabling travel to Expedia Partners.

+- Pod leader to a team of four developers
-- Pod leader and Senior member and architect in collaboration with various groups and business product owners
+- Senior member and architect in collaboration with various groups and business product owners
 - Influence pod and teams across in building the partner loyalty travel platform
 - Mentor peers on the team and help build effective agile, test-driven, and clean-coding practices
 - Work closely with principal engineers for architectural reviews and sign-off